05kashyap/SocialNet_RecSys/README.md

 ### Notebook 2: Describes need the shift to networkx and its usage.

-### Notebook 3: Visualisation and brief analysis of the twwitter data set from https://snap.stanford.edu/data/ego-Twitter.html.
+### Notebook 3: Visualisation and brief analysis of the twitter data set from https://snap.stanford.edu/data/ego-Twitter.html.

 ### Notebook 4: Analysis of different metrics that can be implemented to make an effective recommender system.